sal55/langs/QExamples/QTypes.md

 Types which exist on the heap (String, List etc) are reference-counted and normally shared:
 ````
-B := A        # B is a shallow copy of A; A's reference count is stepped
+B := A        # B is a shared copy of A; A's reference count is stepped
 C ::= A       # C is an independent, deep copy of A
 ````
-The rules I think are a little different for records, partly to do with minimising circular references, but I try to delve too deeply into that part of it.
+The rules are a little different for records, where even when using "::=" makes a shallow copy, not a deep one.

 ### Excluded Types